Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Methodology

 \subsection{Overview}

-This section outlines the development of the LCF using deep learning models to estimate the speed of each link in the road network, leveraging both the network spatial configuration and its mean speed.
+This section outlines the development of the LCF, calculated using deep learning models to estimate the speed of each link in the road network.
 Our proposed model comprises three primary components: Spatial Embedding, Temporal Embedding, and Speed Estimation, as illustrated in Fig.~\ref{fig 1: model architecture}.
-Specifically, we employ Graph Attention Networks (GATs) to capture the network configuration and extract spatial features.
-Simultaneously, Gated Recurrent Units (GRUs) are applied to analyze the network mean speed over time.
-To further improve the model performance, we incorporate a network partitioning method to enhance the model's performance.
-The final estimated speed results are obtained through fully connected layers by integrating the two types of extracted inputs (Spatio-Temporal Embedded Input).
-The methodology section will provide a detailed explanation of the data preprocessing, along with how we handle spatial and temporal data, and the traffic simulator used for data generation.
+Specifically, we employ {GATs} to capture the network configuration and extract spatial features.
+Simultaneously, {GRUs} are applied to analyze the network mean speed over time.
+To further improve the model's performance, we incorporate a network partitioning method.
+The final estimated speed results are obtained through fully connected layers by combining the two types of extracted inputs (Spatio-Temporal Embedded Input).
+The { following subsection} will provide a detailed explanation of the data preprocessing, along with how we handle spatial and temporal data, and how the selected traffic simulator provides the required traffic data.